radicle-dev/ethereum-l2-notes/introduction.md

 that would have both a public faucet and Polygon bridge support.
 The latter is especially important to test the whole user experience starting from having funds on Ethereum and transferring them to Polygon.
+For example Goerli DAI from `https://app.compound.finance/` doesn't have a bridge.

 I've decided to use the official Mumbai test ERC-20 token.
 It has [an official faucet](https://faucet.matic.network) and supports the bridge.